 After law school, she learned many life and professional lessons by clerking for a woman federal District Court judge in Philadelphia.
 Keri then joined a large Philadelphia law firm as a litigation associate and later worked as in-house and trial counsel for a U.S. government office.

-Natalie is a tutor for the Law School Toolbox and Bar Exam Toolbox who went to law school at the University of Georgia School of Law.
+Nicola is a tutor for Law School Toolbox and Bar Exam Toolbox who went to law school at the University of Georgia School of Law.

 Rose earned her J.D. from the University of the Pacific, McGeorge School of Law, and her B.A. from the University of California, at Los Angeles.
-During law school, Rose served as the Legislation Editor for the Pacific Law Journal (“Greensheets”).
-After graduating and passing the California bar, Rose worked as a Research Attorney for Justice Pauline Davis Hanson, of the Fifth District Court of Appeal, in Fresno, California.
-From there, Rose practiced law in the areas of civil litigation and appeals.
-Before joining our team of tutors, Rose worked as an Adjunct Professor, then full time Professor, at San Joaquin College of Law.
-There, she focused on teaching Legal Writing, in various forms, including a class providing academic support to students struggling during their first year.
+While in law school, she served as the Legislation Editor for the Pacific Law Journal (“Greensheets”).
+Following law school, Rose worked as a Research Attorney for Justice Pauline Davis Hanson, of the Fifth District Court of Appeal, in California, and then practiced law in the areas of civil litigation and appeals.
+Before joining our team of tutors, Rose worked as an Adjunct Professor, then full time Professor, at the law school level for approximately 25 years.
+Rose taught Legal Writing, in various forms, including a class providing academic support to students struggling during their first year, Professional Responsibility, and Remedies.

 Rose enjoys, and looks forward to, working with students in this one-on-one virtual environment.

 Tina is a law school tutor and bar exam tutor for the Law School Toolbox and the Bar Exam Toolbox.